Michael Dukakis: Early life and education

-Education

 Dukakis attended Brookline High School in his hometown, where he was an honor student and a member of the basketball, baseball, tennis, and cross-country teams.
 As a 17-year-old senior in high school, he ran the Boston Marathon.
 He graduated from Swarthmore College in 1955 with a Bachelor of Arts in political science.
 Although Dukakis had been accepted into Harvard Law School, he chose to enlist in the United States Army.
 After basic training at Fort Dix and advanced individual training at Camp Gordon, he was assigned as radio operator to the 8020th Administrative Unit in Munsan, South Korea.
 The unit was a support group to the United Nations delegation of the Military Armistice Commission Dukakis served from 1955 to 1957.
 He then received his J.D. degree from Harvard Law School in 1960.
 Dukakis is also an Eagle Scout and recipient of the Distinguished Eagle Scout Award from the Boy Scouts of America.
-Dukakis began his political career as an elected Town Meeting Member in the town of Brookline.
+Dukakis began his political career as an elected town meeting member in the town of Brookline.
+In 1963, he married Katherine "Kitty" Dickson (who adopted his surname), and they remained together until Kitty's death in March 2025.

+Dukakis had a brother named Stelian, three years his elder.
+Michael looked up to Stelian as a child, but Stelian suffered a mental breakdown and attempted to commit suicide when Michael was seventeen years old.
+He was institutionalized for years afterward, but eventually became a teacher for the North Attleborough public school system, a professor at Boston State College, and an assistant city manager for the cities of Waltham and Malden.
+Despite his own career, Stelian developed a resentment for his brother's successes and unsuccessfully attempted to sabotage Michael's campaign for the Massachusetts House of Representatives in 1964, distributing anti-Michael Dukakis pamphlets in their hometown of Brookline.
+He also sought electoral office, running unsuccessfully twice for the Brookline Board of Selectmen and once in 1972 for the Massachusetts House of Representatives as a Republican.
+In 1973, Stelian was struck by a car while cycling, being critically injured and dying months later.
+Stelian's death had a significant impact on Dukakis.